gmcmacran/TypeOneTypeTwoSim/type II/README.md

 Most tests can achieve near 0% type II error for a large enough effect size.
 The test for a geometric distribution’s p stands out as not getting close to zero.
-Nearly the entire range of effect sizes was tested for the geometric test and it did not get close to zero.
+Nearly the entire range of effect size was tested for the geometric test, and it did not get close to zero.

 <img src="man/figures/README-typeTwoSummary-1.png" width="100%" />